Lukhausen/Lepus/typst/supercharged-dhbw/chapter_new/background.typ

  caption: [The Type of Failure of the Second Run.
 For full run details, see  @marschhausen_lepus_benchmark_2], )

-Based on these experimental findings, we conclude that prompt engineering alone — even employing methodologies such as Chain of Thought reasoning and step-by-step verification — cannot overcome the fundamental abstraction limitations preventing LLMs from solving ARC-AGI-tasks.
+Based on these experimental findings, we conclude that prompt engineering alone — even employing methodologies such as Chain of Thought reasoning and step-by-step verification — cannot overcome the fundamental abstraction limitations preventing LLMs from solving ARC-AGI-2-tasks.

 ]